lsphillips/crumble/README.md

 ### Building

-You can build a browser entry point that is ES5 compatible and minified:
+You can build a UMD version of this module that is also ES5 compatible and minified:

 ``` sh
 npm run build